BrandonKyleNewman/Interactive-Lab-Hub/Lab 2/README.md

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.

+Brainstorm:
+* Little animated guy talking in the bottom of the screen
+* Fix the randomness issue, can be solved outside the while loop, or be a timer or something
+* Better text management
+* Animated components of the season (snowfall, sunshine, etc)

 # Prep for Part 2